russelljjarvis/teiili/docs/scripts/Core.rst

 This will change the current parameter values by drawing random values from the specified Gaussian distribution.

 If you set the mismatch seed in the input parameters, the random samples will be reproducible across simulations.

-| Note that ``self.add_mismatch()`` will automatically truncate the Gaussian distribution
+.. note:: Note that ``self.add_mismatch()`` will automatically truncate the Gaussian distribution

 at zero for the lower bound.
 This will prevent neuron or synapse parameters (which are mainly transistor currents for the DPI model) from being set to negative values.
 No upper bound is specified by default.
 | However, if you want to manually specify the lower bound and upper bound of the mismatch
 Gaussian distribution, you can use the method ``_add_mismatch_param()``, as shown below.
-| With old_param being the current parameter value, this will draw samples from a Gaussian distribution with the following parameters:
+With old_param being the current parameter value, this will draw samples from a Gaussian distribution with the following parameters:

 * **mean**: old_param
 * **standard deviation**: std * old_param